 • The average trek time per day is about 8 hours; you will consume a lot of energy; besides the meals and snacks we provide, we recommend bringing energy bars, granola, chocolate, and candies.

-• In the water container, you need to bring water for the first half of the day and then provide you with water after the first lunch; however, you need to have a container of at least 2 liters: a Camel bag reusable bottle.
+• In the water container, you need to bring water for the first half of the day and then be provided with water after the first lunch; however,

 • Flashlights or headlights must always be in your backpack; you will need them to walk around the campsite and use the restroom.
 The headlights are better to have hands-free.